 Professor Sternhell created the department's study-abroad programs in London, UK; Prague, Czech Republic; and Accra, Ghana.

-Tunku Varadarajan is the editor of Newsweek International.
-He is also the Virginia Hobbs Carpenter Fellow in Journalism at Stanford's Hoover Institution.
+Tunku Varadarajan, a former editor of Newsweek International, is the Virginia Hobbs Carpenter Research Fellow in Journalism at Stanford's Hoover Institution and a writer-at-large at The Daily Beast.
 He was an editor at the Wall Street Journal from 2000 to 2007, an executive editor for opinion at Forbes, and served at the Times of London as both the New York and Madrid bureau chief.
 He has been a clinical professor at the Stern School of Business at New York University, an adjunct professor at Columbia University's Graduate School of Journalism, and a lecturer in law at Trinity College, Oxford.
 He is currently, also, an adjunct professor at the City University of New York's Graduate School of Journalism, where he teaches International Reporting.